Arrested Canadian police official had access to foreign intelligence - Journal du Cameroun

-A senior Royal Canadian Mounted Police (RCMP) intelligence officer arrested last week for allegedly stealing sensitive documents had access to information from Canada’s foreign allies, the RCMP said Monday.
+A senior police intelligence officer arrested last week for allegedly stealing sensitive documents had access to information from Canada’s foreign allies, the Royal Canadian Mounted Police (RCMP) said Monday.

 Cameron Ortis, who was arrested Thursday, served as the Director General of the RCMP’s National Intelligence Coordination Centre and “had access to information the Canadian intelligence community possessed,” the RCMP commissioner said in a statement.